Bynder/gathercontent-wordpress-plugin/readme.txt

 3. Map individual fields to a huge range of places in WordPress.

 == Changelog ==

+= 2.2.1 =
+* Added check to makesure cURL is enabled

 = 2.2.0 =
 * Reworked pages importing to work via ajax.
 Should fix problems importing too many fields (`max_input_vars`)